Shell script programming has a bit of a bad press amongst some Unix systems administrators. This is normally because of one of two things:

 Something about shell scripts seems to make them particularly likely to be badly indented, and since the main control structures are if/then/else and loops, indentation is critical for understanding what a script does.

-One of the major weaknesses in many shell scripts is lines such as:
+One weakness in many shell scripts is lines such as:

 cat /tmp/myfile | grep "mystring"